Online SAT and ACT Preparation Courses

 Begin by taking a full-length pretest to help you identify your strengths and weaknesses, and end with another practice test for a chance to apply what you have learned.

-Course Fee: $250 (includes official College Board textbook)
+- $250 (includes official College Board or ACT prep book)

 About our self-paced SAT and ACT online courses:

 - Access your course for three months, so you can study on your time

 - Review on-demand video lessons and practice materials, all created and taught by our Test Prep instructors

 - Ask your instructor questions through our online message board

 - Purchase private tutoring sessions to complement your course (please see the private tutoring page for more information)